-The benefits to working with a CRM consultant at this point is that they can carry out all that hard work leaving you the time to get on with your day job.
+The benefit of working with a CRM consultant at this point is that they can carry out all that hard work, leaving you the time to get on with your day job.
 This means carrying out customisation, creating your email and PDF templates, importing your data, creating reports, and so on.

 One drawback here can be if your CRM consultant hasn’t understood your requirements and business processes.
 This will leave you with a system that doesn’t actually fit what you need.